-Employee Benefits 401(k) Plan
+Employee Benefits

-Redbox had historically sponsored a 401(k) plan for all of its eligible employees.
+CSSE employees participate in a 401(k) plan administered by CSS.
+The Company's contributions to the plan were \$1.5 million and \$0.6 million in 2023 and 2022.
+Redbox had historically sponsored a 401(k) plan for all of its eligible employees that was merged into CSSE's plan as of January 1, 2023.
 The plan includes optional employee contributions as a percentage of eligible earnings, subject to Internal Revenue Service limitations.
 The Company matches up to 100% on the first 3% of participating employees' contributions and 50% on each of the next 2% (up to a maximum of 4% when the participant contributes at least 5%).
-In connection with the Redbox merger, the Company's matching contribution to the Redbox 401(k) plan was \$604,068 for the year ended December 31, 2022.
 Matching contributions to the 401(k) plan are expensed as incurred.